matrix-org/complement-crypto/TEST_HITLIST.md

  - [ ] Receive many to-device events followed by a room key, then quickly restart the client.
 Ensure you can still see encrypted messages in that room.
 Tests that to-device events are persisted locally or the since token is not advanced before processing to avoid dropped to-device events.
 Regression test for https://github.com/vector-im/element-web/issues/23113
  - [ ] If you make a new room key, you need to send it to all devices in the room.
 If you restart the client mid-way through sending, ensure the rest get sent upon restart.
  - [ ] Tests for [MSC3061](https://github.com/matrix-org/matrix-spec-proposals/pull/3061): Sharing room keys for past messages.
 Rust SDK: https://github.com/matrix-org/matrix-rust-sdk/issues/580
- - [ ] Ensure that we send at least 100 to-device messages per HTTP request: https://github.com/vector-im/element-web/issues/24680
+ - [ ] Ensure that we send at least 100 to-device messages per HTTP request when changing the room key: https://github.com/vector-im/element-web/issues/24680